arkency/posts/posts/2017-09-15-rails-components-neither-engines-nor-gems.md

 end
 ```

-Each gem had it's own namespace, reflected in gem's name.
+Each gem had its own namespace, reflected in gem's name.
 In example `Scanner` with `scanner`.
 It held code related to the scanning context, from the service level to the domain.
 You were able to run specs related to this particular area in separation.
-In fact at that time we were just starting to use the term Bounded Context.
+In fact, at that time we were just starting to use the term Bounded Context.

 ```
 #!ruby